 Gender Equity and Opportunity in the Pandemic and Beyond

 Racial, socioeconomic, and gender disparities in health have been heightened by pandemics throughout history, demonstrating that they are not only a biologic but also social phenomena.
 In the 1849 cholera outbreak in America, those living in impoverished inner-city areas bore the brunt of morbidity and mortality.
 In the 2014-2016 West African Ebola outbreak, women were more likely to be infected due to their predominant roles as caretakers and health workers.
-We’ve only begun to see the influence of the current COVID-19 pandemic on racial disparities with COVID-19 cases and deaths over-represented in racial and ethnic minorities.
+We’ve only begun to see the influence of the current COVID-19 pandemic on racial disparities with COVID-19 cases and deaths over-represented in

 In addition to these troubling racial and ethnic disparities, gender inequities in the workplace may also be exacerbated by the COVID-19 pandemic.
 The last several decades have seen women entering the workforce in larger numbers than ever before, especially in healthcare settings where women now account for the majority of the workforce.
 Yet, even prior to the COVID-19 pandemic, women in academic medicine have faced inequities in nearly every marker of career advancement, and these disparities are even more marked for American Indian, Black/African-American and Latina women at all ranks and leadership levels.
 Furthermore, while Asian women may not be underrepresented in academic medicine as a whole, their percentages decrease with increasing rank.
 Evidence is abundant that female faculty are underrepresented in leadership positions, are promoted more slowly than their male peers, are compensated less for their work, achieve fewer publications in peer reviewed journals, attend fewer national meetings, and are invited to speak as an expert less often.
 A heavier load of nonprofessional responsibilities may contribute to this gap, and a study of physician-researchers who had received career development awards from the National Institutes of Health (NIH) confirmed significant gender differences in burden of time spent on domestic activities among those with children.